soravux/scoop/doc/usage.rst

       -h, --help            show this help message and exit --hosts [HOSTS [HOSTS ...]], --host [HOSTS [HOSTS ...]]
                             The list of hosts.
-The first host will execute the origin.
+The first host will execute the origin. (default is 127.0.0.1)
       --hostfile HOSTFILE   The hostfile name
-      --path PATH, -p PATH  The path to the executable on remote hosts --nice NICE           *nix niceness level (-20 to 19) to run the executable --verbose, -v         Verbosity level of this launch script (-vv for more) --log LOG             The file to log the output (default is stdout) -n N                  Number of process to launch the executable with -e                    Activate ssh tunnels to route toward the broker sockets over remote connections (may eliminate routing problems and activate encryption but slows down
+      --path PATH, -p PATH  The path to the executable on remote hosts (default is local directory)
+      --nice NICE           *nix niceness level (-20 to 19) to run the executable --verbose, -v         Verbosity level of this launch script (-vv for more) --log LOG             The file to log the output (default is stdout) -n N                  Total number of workers to launch on the hosts.
+                            Workers are spawned sequentially over the hosts.
+                            (ie. -n 3 with 2 hosts will spawn 2 workers on the first host and 1 on the second.) (default: 1) -e                    Activate ssh tunnels to route toward the broker sockets over remote connections (may eliminate routing problems and activate encryption but slows down